ishiyan/Mbs/Mbs.Assets/Trading/Indicators/JohnBollinger/bollinger bands.md

 This difference is then divided by the middle band, which normalizes the value.
 This normalized Bandwidth can then be compared across different timeframes or with the BandWidth values for other securities.

+Narrow BandWidth is relative.
+BandWidth values should be gauged relative to prior BandWidth values over a period of time.
+It is important to get a good look-back period to define BandWidth range for a particular ETF, index or stock.
+For example, an eight- to twelve-month chart will show BandWidth highs and lows over a significant timeframe.
+BandWidth is considered narrow as it approaches the lows of this range and wide as it approaches the high end.
+[img/bbw-2-a.png]
+[img/bbw-2-b.png]

 # PercentB (%B) Indicator